 More Cool Stuff About Killeen

-- Learn the history of the area at the Bell County Museum—Dedicated to preserving the history of Bell County, the museum’s expansive collection contains over 12,000 historic and prehistoric items.
+- Learn the area’s history at the Bell County Museum—Dedicated to preserving the history of Bell County, the museum’s expansive collection contains over 12,000 historic and prehistoric items.
 Guests can view the interior of a settler’s log cabin or walk through the history of Bell County.
 The museum also contains the C.W.
 Buckellew Collection of buildings in miniature.

-- Hike, fish, swim, picnic, and more at Belton Lake—The Belton Lake Outdoor Recreation Area (BLORA) is open year-round covering 89 acres next to beautiful Belton Lake.
-Attractions include Sierra Beach that features two 300-foot long water slides, a kiddie splash area, picnic areas, and playground equipment.
+- Hike, fish, swim, picnic, and more at Belton Lake—The Belton Lake Outdoor Recreation Area (BLORA) is open year-round, covering 89 acres next to beautiful Belton Lake.
+Attractions include Sierra Beach, which features two 300-foot-long water slides, a kiddie splash area, picnic areas, and playground equipment.
 The recreation area also has a mountain biking trail, paintball facilities, basketball and volleyball courts, fishing, horseback riding, cottage rentals, and camping facilities.

 - Learn something new at the Mayborn Science Theater—Experience science in a 180-seat theater that projects films onto a 60-foot domed screen.
 The film and laser shows cover topics such as outer space, dinosaurs, the oceans, historic inventions, and more.
-Be sure to visit the attached exhibits that include a hurricane simulator and a retro gaming room.
+Also, be sure to visit the attached exhibits, which include a hurricane simulator and a retro gaming room.

 No Matter Your Plans

-Whatever you decide to see or do in Killeen, be careful driving to get there.
+Be careful driving to get there, whatever you decide to see or do in Killeen.
 Without question, the driving environment here can pose some real traffic challenges.
 Consider taking a defensive driving course to make sure you get to your “whatever” safely.